-I’m not sure this article by Grayson Perry doesn’t try and throw the baby out with the bath water.
+I’m not sure this article by Grayson Perry about the usefulness of survival skills on twenty first century housing estates, doesn’t throw the baby out with the bath water.

 Mr. Grylls’ antics in the wilderness, remind me of Johnny Weissmuller’s Tarzan back in the day.
-Of course Tesco makes it unnecessary to eat scorpions, but that only adds to the frisson we feel when Bear tucks into bushtucker.
+Of course Tesco makes it unnecessary to eat scorpions, but doesn’t that only add to the frisson of watching Bear tuck into ‘bush-tucker’?

-Part of the appeal here is in personifying and exemplifying masculine traits: a devil-may-care approach to risk and danger, physicality, violence, command, gangs, territory, whacking things with sticks, indomitability, stiff upper lip, scratching one’s…etc. Though that’s not to claim these are exclusively masculine, it’s just that boys do them more often.
+Part of the appeal here is maybe around personifying and exemplifying masculine traits: a devil-may-care approach to risk and danger, physicality, violence, command, gangs, territory, whacking things with sticks, indomitability, stiff upper lip, scratching the doodleydads etc. If these strike a chord, then why not enjoy them?
+It’s surely possible to do so and lift the toilet seat…

-So whilst modern life challenges everyone’s roles and identity, I wonder if some of the old ways yet still have a purpose.
+So whilst modern life challenges everyone’s roles and identity, I wonder if some of the old ways may still have a purpose.
 Bare knuckle fights at the fair and Mixed Martial Arts cage fighting, both vent and celebrate testosterone’s wonderful awfulness.
-Moreover is the doggedness that brought down a wounded quarry so dissimilar to that needed to find a “a decent state school” (sic).
-After all I wouldn’t want civilisation to emasculate or turn us into drone consumers.
+Moreover, is the doggedness that brought down a wounded quarry to feed the family, so dissimilar to that needed to find a job”.
+After all, who’d want civilisation to emasculate or turn us into drone consumers?

-I’ve never known how to acknowledge and speak about the differences between the sexes without sounding sexist.
-But perhaps it’s more interesting to grapple with how it could be OK for everyone to express themselves without stigma or prejudice whether that’s fighting a rubber croc’ (and getting paid considerably more than Jane), throwing a pot, or cross-dressing.
+I’ve never known how to acknowledge and speak about the differences between the sexes without sounding sexist, maybe being sexist isn’t necessarily negative.
+But perhaps it’s more interesting to grapple with how it could be OK for everyone to live and again, constructively express themselves without stigma or prejudice whether that’s fighting a rubber croc’ (and getting paid considerably more than Jane), throwing a pot, or cross-dressing.

-All three simultaneously; now that would be entertaining.
+All three at once; now that would be something to celebrate.